rihteri/clj-xsd/README.md

 * pluggable keyword generator
 * CLJS support
 * error reporting - although the aim is not to be a schema validator
-* mixed content complex types
+* mixed content complex types (order-preserving might work here?)
 * ... and of course serialization

 ## License